-Daniel A. Seeger, clerk, Friends Relations Committee; member, Board Stewardship Committee; member at large, AFSC Corporation.
+Daniel A. Seeger, member, Friends Relations Committee and Board Stewardship Committee; member at large, AFSC Corporation.

 Member, Morningside Monthly Meeting, New York Yearly Meeting.
 Dan is a former AFSC Regional Director (New York Metropolitan Regional Office), Interim Regional Director of the AFSC's Pacific Mountain Regional Office, and Interim General Secretary.
 He is also a former chairperson of the Lumberton Township Planning Board, Executive Director of Pendle Hill, presiding clerk of the World Conference of Friends (Kenya, 1990), and past clerk of the FWCC's Interim Committee, board member of the Friends Center Corporation and Moorestown Friends School.

-David Singleton, member, Audit Committee; member, Investment Subcommittee; member at large, AFSC Corporation.
+David Singleton, clerk, Audit Committee; member, Investment Subcommittee; member at large, AFSC Corporation.

 Joined the AFSC board in April 2018.
 Member, Wilmington (DE) Monthly Meeting, Philadelphia Yearly Meeting.
 Board service on two Friends affiliated educational institutions: Wilmington Friends School (past) and Swarthmore College (current).
 Professional resume includes service in management roles in city, county and state government as well as a career in investment banking; currently retired.
 Specific experience in finance, real estate, construction, international business and criminal justice.
 Has served on a variety of boards of non-profit organizations, including those dealing with leadership development, performing arts, community development and urban revitalization.
 Married with two children and four grandchildren.

 Mira Tanna is a Grants Manager with the City of Orlando.
 Previously, she worked with the Technology & Education Center at the Orange County Library System and as the Program Director for Fair Lending with Community Legal Services of Mid-Florida and Assistant Director of the Metro St. Louis Equal Housing Opportunity Council.
 From 1996-2000, she directed the International Affairs Program for the St. Louis Area Office of the AFSC.
 Mira is a member of the Orlando Friends Meeting.
 She lives in Orlando with her husband and two children.

 Marcy Wenzler, member, Board Governance Committee; member at large, AFSC Corporation.